thebacons/bpmn-ai/examples/ai-bpmn-panel/README.md

 - `GET /api/providers` returns the provider and model catalog.
 - `POST /api/generate` generates BPMN XML from a prompt.
+- `POST /api/chat` returns a structured response with summary, questions, and optional BPMN XML.

 Example payload: